4.9-Stars

 Installing House Surge Protection

 Although the longevity of a good surge protector largely depends on its quality and usage, it should last around 3-5 years.
-Needless to say, a low-quality surge protector will give out in a year, while one made of high-quality surge protection components may even last a lifetime.
+A low-quality surge protector will give out in a year, while one made of high-quality surge protection components may even last a lifetime.
 However, you must note that the average lifespan of surge protectors reduces with more frequent use.

 Surge protectors protect your devices from harmful power surges and spikes.
-Typical surge protectors have a lifespan of 3-5 years, but many surge protectors can last longer with proper care.
-The lifespan of a surge protector depends on a number of factors, including the quality of the surge protector, the amount of power it is used to protect, and the environment in which it is used.
+Typical surge protectors have a lifespan of 3-5 years, but many can last longer with proper care.
+The lifespan of a surge protector depends on several factors, including the quality of the protector, the amount of power it is used to protect, and the environment in which it is used.

 Surge protectors work by diverting excess power away from your devices.
-They do this by using surge components, which are designed to absorb and dissipate excess power.
-When a power surge or spike occurs, the surge components in the surge protector divert the excess power away from your devices and into the power supply.
-This helps to protect your devices from damage.
+They do this by using surge components designed to absorb and dissipate excess power.
+When a power surge or spike occurs, the surge components in the surge protector divert the excess power away from your devices and into the power supply, helping to protect your devices from damage.

 Over time, the surge components in a surge protector can wear out.
-This is why it is important to replace your surge protector every 3-5 years or sooner if you notice any damage or malfunction.
+This is why replacing your surge protector every 3-5 years or sooner if you notice any damage or malfunction is important.

 Here are some tips for extending the lifespan of your surge protector:

 • Choose a surge protector with a high joule rating.
-The joule rating is a measure of how much energy the surge protector can absorb before it fails.
+The joule rating measures how much energy the surge protector can absorb before it fails.
 A higher joule rating will provide more protection for your devices.

 • Avoid overloading your surge protector.
 Overloading a surge protector can shorten its lifespan.